anup007np/react-todo-crud/README.md

+## Complete React Todo project (CRUD using json server)

 This project is the result of React Video Series provided by Andy Van Slaars.
 Videos from 1-24 episodes.
 For detail explanation, visit https://egghead.io/courses/build-your-first-production-quality-react-app by Andy Van Slaars.

-Complete React Todo project (CRUD using json server)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).